kragen/derctuo/markdown/wire-machines.md

 Tighter and more precisely placed bends can be achieved, at the expense of strength and stiffness, by nicking the wire at the desired bend location.
 This permits bends whose radius is less than a single wire diameter.
-However, imprecision in nicking (I'm using needlenose pliers) can result in either a failed bend or a cut wire.
+However, imprecision in nicking (I’m using needlenose pliers) can result in either a failed bend or a cut wire.
 This takes about a joule with these needlenose pliers and this baling wire I have here, which is about 1.7 mm in diameter; but it depends on the shape